Posted on November 01, 2019 by

 With the year almost at an end, it’s the ideal time to start thinking about what you can do to reduce your plastic use.
 Forget fad diets and gym memberships, reducing your plastic use is both rewarding and extremely easy to achieve.
 Booklet printing specialists Where The Trade Buys explore how you can start off 2020 plastic free:

-- Invest in a reusable coffee cup and water bottle
+- Invest in a reusable coffee cups

 - Say no to plastic bags and straws